toshimaru/RailsTwitterClone/README.md

 ## Features

 This application doesn't provide many features in order to keep it simple.
-Here is the features:
+Here are the features that it does include:

 * See timeline
 * Post new tweet